MewsSystems/gitbook-connector-api/operations/finance.md

 #### Accounting item state

-* `Open` - Accounting items which are open and have not been closed.
+* `Open` - Accounting items which carry a non-zero value, are open, and have not been closed on a bill or invoice.
-* `Closed` - Accounting items which have been closed on a bill.
+* `Closed` - Accounting items which carry a non-zero value and have been closed on a bill or invoice.
-* `Inactive` - Accounting items which are inactive.
+* `Inactive` - Accounting items which are either of zero value and have not been canceled, if the state of the payment item is Pending or Failed.
-* `Canceled` - Accounting items which have been canceled.
+* `Canceled` - Accounting items which have been canceled, regardless of whether the item is of zero value

 ### Response